Toggle Menu

 Photo by Scott Cook.

-To cap off the year, graduates from the College of Liberal Arts, the Hamilton Holt School, and the Crummer Graduate School of Business celebrated their commencement in ceremonies that ushered in the close of their Rollins journeys and the beginning of their bright futures.
+In keeping with tradition, the College of Liberal arts graduates celebrated their commencement on Mother’s Day, ushering in the close of their Rollins journeys and the beginning of their bright futures.